What are the benefits of a CSF?

 Can’t I just pay the exact amount when I pick-up?

-Our Community Supported Fishery creates a unique relationship between consumers and fishing families.
+Our Community Supported Fishery creates a unique relationship between home cooks and fishing families.
 When you purchase your share up front, you are telling us how much fish you’d like us to catch for you this year.
 We are not a traditional retailer and so we don’t catch and store a lot of extra inventory.
 Instead, we use your upfront dollars to plan for the fishing season and cover up front costs.
-We’re so grateful for members who are willing to plan ahead with us in this way!
+This simple act of pre-payment is what makes us able to offer fishing families a hugely beneficial difference by creating certainty and plans they can actually count on.
+We’re so grateful for members who are willing to plan ahead with us in this way.